 When it comes to skincare, there are two different types of professionals that can diagnose and treat conditions: estheticians and dermatologists.
 Traditionally, both these professionals only offered services in-person but can now treat patients online, too.

-Unlike estheticians (that provide waxing and facial services), dermatologists have a medical degree and can prescribe medications and perform some out-patient surgeries.
+Unlike estheticians (that provide waxing and facial services), dermatologists have a medical degree and can prescribe medications and perform outpatient surgeries.

 Most dermatologists work with patients in-person, though many are now starting to offer services online, too.
 Many doctors can diagnose a skin condition through an oral questionnaire, medical history, and photos.